 At launch, Kubera was only available on desktop, but it's now available on mobile as well as a Progressive Web App (PWA).
 Just go to app.kubera.com on your phone (iOS or Android) and log in.
 The PWA doesn't require you to download anything to your device yet delivers a native app-like experience.

-In 2022, we named Kubera an Editor's Pick for Best Money Apps because of it's ability to track assets across multiple categories and customize the dashboard.
+In 2023, we named Kubera an Editor's Pick for Best Money Apps because of its ability to track assets across multiple categories and customize the dashboard.